floridop/ldmx-containers/README.md

 The rest of libraries are placed in system folders depending on the distribution used.
 Currently it is CentOS7.

+## § 2.3 Directory structure inside the container

 The custom directory structure of the container for ldmx is as such:

 ```